Current as of Wednesday, July 22 at 12pm

 - Our online worship will continue as always, though it will actually be livestream, instead of pre-recorded.

-- Our service will no longer be live on YouTube, but the sermon will be available on that platform each following Tuesday.
+- Our sermons will be available on our Youtube channel each following Tuesday.

 How to Watch Services Online